jgsogo/conan-qt-modular/README.md

 # conan-qt-modular

 Conan packages for a modular library (Qt).
-This is just a POC
+This is just a POC (it doesn't build Qt libraries... yet)

+The idea that supports this POC is to compile just once all the Qt libraries for each configuration (this is done into the `qt_all` package) and then each other recipe is just repackaging libraries from that one.
+There is also a `qt` package that allow the consumer to choose which libraries to use using options, but as it is a header only that requires the other libraries there won't be combinatorial explosion and we won't waste time compiling from sources again.

 ## Usage